 2. Non-performance by third parties.
 Where a contracting party fails to perform one or more of its contractual obligations because of default by a third party whom it has engaged to perform the whole or part of the contract, the contracting party may invoke Force Majeure only to the extent that the requirements under paragraph 1 of this Clause are established both for the contracting party and for the third party.

-This paragraph intends to exclude that non-performance by a third party or sub-contractor can be considered as Force Majeure.
-The Affected Party must prove that the Force Majeure conditions are met for the non-performance of the third party as well, to which the presumption of paragraph 3 of this Clause will also apply.
+This paragraph intends to exclude that non-performance by a third party or sub-contractor can be considered as such as Force Majeure.
+The Affected Party must prove that the Force Majeure conditions are as well met for the non-performance of the third party, to which also the presumption of paragraph 3 of this Clause will apply.

 3. Presumed Force Majeure Events.
-In the absence of proof to the contrary, the following events affecting a party shall be presumed to fulfil conditions (a) and (b) under paragraph 1 of this Clause, and the Affected Party needs to prove only that condition (c) of paragraph 1 is satisfied:
+In the absence of proof to the contrary, the following events affecting a party shall be presumed to fulfil conditions (a) and (b) under paragraph 1 of this Clause, and the Affected Party only needs to prove that condition (c) of paragraph 1 is satisfied: